easystats/modelbased/paper/paper.md

 At a fundamental level, `modelbased` and similar packages leverage model *predictions*.
 These predictions can be of different types, depending on the model and the question at hand.
 For instance, for linear regressions, predictions can be associated with **confidence intervals** (`predict="expectation"`) or **prediction intervals** (`predict="prediction"`).
-The former corresponds to the uncertainty around the "relationship" (i.e., the estimate in the model's conditional parameters) while the second provides information about the range where observation values can actually fall.
+The former corresponds to the uncertainty around the "relationship" (i.e., the estimate in the model's conditional parameters) while the second provides information about the range where observation values can actually fall (predictions intervals are typically larger than confidence intervals).
-For logistic models, predictions can be made on the **response scale** (`predict="response"`) - in terms of probability - or on the **link scale** (`predict="link"`) - in terms of log odds.
+For general linear models (GLMs), while the distinction between prediction and confidence intervals do not apply, predictions can be made on the **response scale** (`predict="response"`) or the **link scale** (`predict="link"`).
+This corresponds for instance to predictions in terms of probability (response scale) or log odds (link scale) for logistic models.

 These different types of variations can be obtained for the original data, which is useful to assess the model's goodness-of-fit, or for new data (typically a "data grid"), which is useful for visualization.

-For convenience, the `modelbased` package includes 4 "related" functions, that mostly differ in their default arguments for `data` and `predict`:
+For convenience, the `modelbased` package includes 4 related functions, that mostly differ in their default arguments for `data` and `predict`:

 - `estimate_prediction()`: original data, prediction intervals.
 - `estimate_expectation()`: original data, confidence intervals.
 - `estimate_relation()`: data grid, predictions on the response scale.
 - `estimate_link()`: data grid, predictions on the link scale.

+*Note:* if the defaults are changed, then these functions can become redundant.
+For instance, `estimate_relation(..., predict="link")` will be equivalent to `estimate_link(...)`.

-These functions belong to the same family, and the relevance of their output depends on the model and the research question.
+These functions belong to the same family, and their relevance depends on the model and the research question.

 ## Marginal effects